| || |

 30-Minute Live Q & A with Liz Hart in Portland, OR.

 "Beyond Extensive and Intensive: Defining the Comprehensive Green Roof" by Molly Meyer (16:10)

 The decade-old U.S. green roof market is largely based on German technology.
 Advanced understanding has led to breakthroughs that address issues in first-generation green roofs and technology transfer.

 Comprehensive green roofs bring the most advantageous qualities of intensive and extensive green roofs together.
 Comprehensive green roofs support plant varieties typically seen in intensive green roofs at the depth and weight of extensive green roofs.
 First presented at the 2013 Cities Alive Conference.

-30-Minute Live Q & A with Molly Meyer.
+30-Minute Live Q & A with Molly Meyer in Chicago, IL.

 The Biosolar Roof Project is a Leonardo Transfer of Innovation project that will undertake a series of pilot training projects in partner countries.
 The project aims to link the SMART CITES agenda with the Green infrastructure and Ecosystem Services approach to cities.

 Solar Energy is a growing part of the smart cities and low carbon approach in the Urban realm.
 A key element of the Green Infrastructure and Ecosystem Services Agenda is delivery of biodiversity.
 How can high tech solutions (solar) be knitted with low tech solutions (green roofs) to provide not only low carbon energy but also greater provision for biodiversity and specifically pollinators?
 Although in Europe green roofs and solar technologies have been combined for many years, all too often the approach has been generic.